defndaines/kiroku/kirkus-prize.md

 - [ ] 2022: Tanaïs _In Sensorium_
 - [ ] 2023: Héctor Tobar _Our Migrant Souls: A Meditation on the Meanings and Myths of “Latino”_
 - [ ] 2024: Adam Higginbotham _Challenger_
+- [ ] 2025: Scott Anderson _King of Kings: The Iranian Revolution: A Story of Hubris, Delusion and Catastrophic Miscalculation_

 ## Young Readers’ Literature (3)